-The fact is, all buildings move, and older properties with shallower foundations move more than most as they adjust to seasonal changes in ground conditions or new loadings — particularly in regions with clay subsoils.
-Traditionally, the odd crack developing wasn’t regarded as a big issue, being easily remedied with a spot of patching.
+It is a fact that all buildings move.
+It is also a fact that many older properties were built with shallower foundations meaning they tend to move more than modern buildings in response to factors such as seasonal changes in ground conditions or new loadings — particularly in regions with clay subsoils.

-Periodic movement too might cause the odd door or window to stick in its frame, but a little judicious planning could soon put right such minor niggles.
-So, for homebuyers with a cool head, concerns about structural movement can sometimes be turned to an advantage by securing a bargain.
+Whilst structural movement might cause the odd door or window to stick in its frame, a little judicious planning could soon put right such minor niggles.
+So, for homebuyers with a cool head, concerns about structural movement and underpinning costs can sometimes be turned to an advantage by securing a bargain.

 Interestingly, most insurance claims for alleged subsidence turn out only to be cosmetic damage, and the majority are rejected as invalid because the cause lies elsewhere, such as differential movement cracks between lightweight conservatories and the main house.
 Of the valid claims, nearly three quarters are tree-related.